nishant42491/nishant42491.github.io/_pages/about.md

 I love exploring new domains in machine learning research and am always up for collaborations.

-When I am not codimg you can find me playing football or enjoying a good non-fiction book.
+When I am not coding you can find me playing football or enjoying a good non-fiction book.
 I love watching Manchester City play and follow thier games religiously.